oauth2-proxy/oauth2-proxy/docs/docs/features/endpoints.md

 OAuth2 Proxy responds directly to the following endpoints.
 All other endpoints will be proxied upstream when authenticated.
 The `/oauth2` prefix can be changed with the `--proxy-prefix` config variable.

+- / - the proxy endpoint provides authentication and returns the appropriate 40x error if not authenticated or authorized then passes the request upstream.
 - /robots.txt - returns a 200 OK response that disallows all User-agents from all paths; see [robotstxt.org](http://www.robotstxt.org/) for more info
 - /ping - returns a 200 OK response, which is intended for use with health checks
 - /ready - returns a 200 OK response if all the underlying connections (e.g., Redis store) are connected